 Some customers won’t use the full amount of their gift card during one visit, leading to return visits and more opportunities to impress and upsell.
 Ideally, for every gift card that is redeemed you can expect to add a new, loyal customer to your base.

 Immediate Cash Flow

-Selling gift cards is a great way to generate immediate cash flow for your restaurant.
+As demonstrated by the popularity of restaurant gift cards during the pandemic, selling gift cards is a great way to generate immediate cash flow for your restaurant.
 The holidays require extra expenses like decorations and specialty ingredients.
 Selling gift cards is a great way to get an influx of cash at a time of year when expenses can be high.

-Things to Consider when Implementing Gift Cards
+Things to Consider when Implementing Gift Cards in 2020

 While gift cards present an opportunity to generate revenue, it’s important to note that the revenue should not be recognized when the gift card is sold, but should be instead accounted for when the gift card is used.

 According to Alexia Fimmano, a Product Specialist for xtraCHEF, restaurants must hold all gift card sales as a liability on their Balance Sheets until the gift card is used.
 Once used, the sales revenue can be recorded and the liability balance sheet account reduced.